 Moves to try to obtain a library for the district began early, with a concert and dance held at the Three Kings School on 26 October 1882 to raise funds for the project.
 150 people attended, and £7 10s was raised.
 460 It was hoped at the time that a portion of the costs of setting up a district library could be obtained from government grant.
 461 By January 1883, the school committee had raised just over £13, with the Road Board consenting to raise the balance required, and to become trustees of the library, with the school committee managing it.
-Nothing further appears to have happened at that stage.
+462 Nothing further appears to have happened at that stage.

 The next proposal for a district library was aired during planning for a Coronation Hall at Three Kings in 1911, 463 but this hall was never built.
-In 1927, in discussing a proposal to amalgamate with Auckland City, the Mount Roskill West Ratepayers' Association proposed that £4800 budgeted for a stone crusher instead be used to provide a public hall and library in the district. $^{\rm 464}$
+In 1927, in discussing a proposal to amalgamate with Auckland City, the Mount Roskill West Ratepayers' Association proposed that £4800 budgeted for a stone crusher instead be used to provide a public hall and library in the district.
+464

 In 1963, proposals for a district library were aired again.
 A referendum was held among Mt Roskill residents, and the result was that residents didn't want a library.
 Other options were explored over the next nine years, including approaching Auckland City to run a mobile service into the area.
-This was abandoned in favour of amalgamating library services with Onehunga Borough Council, but when it was found that the population in Mt Roskill was twice that of Onehunga, it was feared that the Onehunga service would be swamped, so this was abandoned as well.
+This was abandoned in favour of amalgamating library services with Onehunga Borough Council, but when it was found that the population in Mt Roskill was twice that of Onehunga, it was feared that the Onehunga service would be swamped, so this was abandoned as well.465

 A report tabled at the February 1972 meeting of the Mt Roskill Borough Council included a proposal to set up a library at the May Road War Memorial Hall, at a cost of \$125,000.
 The Council voted to defer the proposal.
 466 In October 1972, the mayor Keith Hay suggested that the council instead look into setting up a small library in a disused building at the Mt Roskill shopping centre at a cost of about \$20,000.
 467 In November 1972, the council decided to set up a "mobile trailer-type library" instead, 468 but in March 1973 the council rescinded this and decided to hold another ratepayers' referendum on the issue.

-In March 1976, it was announced that the contract for a civic centre, including a library, had been let by the council.
-470 The library was the first stage of this development, with books bought and catalogued by Auckland City library staff, and Mt Roskill residents to have full and free access to libraries in the Auckland City Council area.
-471 The Mt Roskill Library was officially opened on 20 August 1977, its construction cost estimated at \$500,000.
+469 the first stage of this development, with books bought and catalogued by Auckland City library staff, and Mt Roskill residents to have full and free access to libraries in the Auckland City Council area.
+The Mt Roskill Library was officially opened on 20 August 1977, its construction cost estimated at \$500,000.
 It was run by a staff of five, including two fully qualified librarians and included a mobile service.
-472